-This is why I get as angry about this issue as I do and it’s why I’m saying “Fuck you, Mitt Romney!”
+This is why I get as angry about this issue as I do and it’s why I’m saying “Screw you, Mitt Romney!”

 To those reading this blog entry, who are taking the statement I have just made personally, as an affront to your delicate political sensibilities (regardless of whether you’re family or a friend)…

 If you cannot understand WHY those of us who do NOT fall into the category of heterosexual, are so angered by the personal agendas of the conservatives to restrict and diminish the civil rights of others (in this case, me), basing their actions on a SECULARbelief that we are immoral and therefore undeserving of the same consideration as any other citizen of this great nation…